abuse.ro

 Important!

-abuse.ro by design neither does block email, nor operates a database of personal data.
+By design, abuse.ro neither does block email, nor operates a database of personal data.
 It only provides a list of IP addresses and domains that we consider probable sources of spam.
-Operators of email servers may or may not use that information to classify or block the actual messages.

 We publish the following realtime lists: